 Language Schools in Brussels

 If you are coming to Brussels to live or to visit it is worth learning some French because about 80% of the population use French in their daily activities in Brussels.
-You will be able to practice French during everyday life.
-Moreover many local restaurants only have French or Dutch menus!
-So for the authentic Belgian experience take a course in French.
+You will be able to practice French phrases during everyday life.
+Moreover many local restaurants only have French or Dutch menus.
+So for the authentic Belgian experience take a short course in French.

-There are a large number of language schools, French language schools and courses in Brussels with a range of fees.
+There are three main types of French courses in Brussels.
 Some of the schools are subsidised by the government, communes or chamber of commerce to bring down the fees and allow anyone to learn a new language.

 English Language schools in Brussels

 If you or a friend would like to learn English in Brussels, the options for English courses are similar to that of French because many schools, with the exception of Alliance Française, offer different languages along-side French and Dutch.
 You would therefore be able to find similar options at similar fees for English.